re-mote-sensing/re-mote/RyanTyrrell19/Notes/GPS/Planner.md

+# Future Plans

+* Look at which ephemeris data has been downloaed for each sateliites
+* Use Watchdog timer to sleep during specific time - get GPS time when available to self-correct
+* Look through UBX protocol to see what data can be read from GPS
+* Use the LoRa Module to check if Tracker is underwater.
+If no acknowledgment is recieved, GPS is underwater
+    * Issues - Gateway breaks at some point, Gateway is out of range
+    * Pros - Much cheaper on power
+* Use either LoRa or GPs, check the noise level

+* Look at different GPS modules
+* Watchdog accuracy test
+* RTC on GPS?
+* Read RTC without fix (and if it's reliable)
+* antennas (what would be good for our application)
+* Bounce back to LoRa every so often to

+* Lora test
+    * Go to Cootes
+    * Test range & record signal strength
+    * Specify settings, location (GPS coordiantes)
+        *
+    * Results when LoRa is in differnt elvations/locations
+    * Vary settings of LoRa/ location settings (line-of-site/Field/hills/trees)
+    * Record other relevant data ()
+    * antenna (with good/ okay/ no antenna)
+    * vary distance (use google maps)

 # Meeting Outline & Notes
 1) Go over GPS Notes again, going over the sections that have been added and given in more detail
     * How to guage the GPS accuracy (PDOP)